Fruit tree recommendations for South East Queensland

 Native habitat: temperate East Asia and North America

 I bought this one, but I also see them growing wild nearby.
 I lose a lot of the crop to birds, probably because I let the fruit ripen completely on the tree.
-I prune the tree heavily after fruiting is finished, which results in a very small second set of fruit.
-I am trying to shape the tree to stop the branches drooping down below head height.
+I prune the tree heavily to stop it toppling over under its own weight, and so I can walk under the branches, which tend to droop.
 I can still bend each branch down to harvest the fruit without a ladder.
-They can grow into a large tree, but may fall over under their own weight or droop to the ground, then keep growing untidily.

 Native habitat: tropical southern Mexico